Immune-Mediated Red Cell Destruction

 ABO antibody titration tests for the assessment of prognosis in ABO-incompatible hematopoietic stem cell transplantation or for decision-making in ABO-incompatible kidney transplantation.

 ABO/Rh, Direct Antiglobulin Test and one Ab ID.
-Based results determined by IRL, additional tests may include selected cell panel(s), selected cell screens(s), rare cell panel(s), and pertinent antigen typing(s).
+Based on results determined by IRL, additional tests may include selected cell panel(s), selected cell screens(s), rare cell panel(s), and pertinent antigen typing(s).

 Detects the presence and measures the amount of antibodies within a persons blood.
 Monitoring antibody levels during pregnancy to help assess the risk of hemolytic disease of the newborn (HDN).